Ocean Seven 310 Multiparameter CTD

-(6) A special FAST membrane, with time constant 3s, is available upon request.
+(6) A special FAST membrane, with response time 3s, is available upon request.

 The fundamental properties of seawater like: Salinity, Sound Speed, Water Density, Oxygen ppm are obtained using the algorithms described in the UNESCO “Technical papers in marine science no.44”.

 The fresh water properties like: TDS (Total Dissolved Solids), Fresh Water Conductivity corrected at 20°C and 25°C are automatically calculated.

 The OS310 can be optionally equipped with up to 14 analogue sensors and 2 digital devices.

 The measuring range, resolution, accuracy and time constant if not indicated, belong to the interfaced sensor.

 Sampling system: GENERAL OCEANICS 1018 Rosette, IDRONAUT Miniaturized 6 bottles Water Sampling System.